-In addition, the Product Business Units (PBUs) are entities that work toward the development of technologies and expertise throughout the Group.
+In addition, autonomous Business Units with full P&L accountability are in charge of promoting and developing emerging activities whereas the Product Business Units (PBUs) are entities that work toward the development of technologies and expertise throughout the Group.
 They participate in the preparation of sales proposals and assist the Regions.
 They are not directly responsible for a specific profit and loss account but must have a global vision of the operations and their profitability to establish benchmarks and propose mid to long term strategies.